frob/frob.github.com/content/posts/2014-11-15-WebGL-with-threejs.md

 ## One more thing

 One more thing is required to make the scene update.
 If the scene had no movement then there would be no point in making it use realtime hardware processing.
 By creating the render function and then calling that function with requestAnimationFrame and renderer.render we are creating the game loop and allowing updates to occur.
 This is why the cube is spinning.

+## Where to go from here

+That is all it takes to get a 3D scene running in a browser.
+A scene, a camera, a renderer, some geometry with a material, a light or two, and a render loop.
+Three.js handles the boilerplate so you can focus on what you want to build.
+From here, try swapping in different geometries, adding textures, or loading a real model.
+The [Three.js documentation](http://threejs.org/docs/) and [examples page](http://threejs.org/examples/) are the best next steps.